 (Sorry no credit card sales)

-We are committed to making the content more useable and accessible and this year the UN Handbook is also available as a mobile app.
+We are committed to making the content more useable and accessible and the UN Handbook is also available as a mobile app.

 Information about the 2019-20 United Nations handbook including information on the mobile app.